 Teaching your kids to be active will ensure they have the best to life and will teach them healthy habits they can take through to adulthood.
 Try an active afternoon activity like backyard cricket or playing in the park.

 Genuine tiredness, lack of motivation, poor diet or a health condition can mean we lack energy.
-Keep in mind that exercise can actually facilitate the opposite, and improve your energy levels through increasing oxygen-filled blood flow to the brain, and accelerating metabolic processes in your body.
+Keep in mind that getting active can actually facilitate the opposite, and improve your energy levels through increasing oxygen-filled blood flow to the brain, and accelerating metabolic processes in your body.

 You don’t need to dread exercise time.
 Do physical activities that you enjoy, this will make you want to fit it into your life.

-Specific, Measurable, Attainable, Realistic, Timely.
-Try using these factors to set your exercise goals.
+Try and set health goals that are Specific, Measurable, Attainable, Realistic and Timely.
 You are more likely to stay motivated and improve quicker with this clear sense of direction.

 Make sure you reward yourself when you reach your goals, and give yourself an incentive to keep with your exercise program.
 Just try to avoid using food as a reward.

-Constantly challenge your body by writing down short-term fitness goals that you will aim to achieve every two weeks.
+Challenge yourself by writing down short-term goals for getting active that you will aim to achieve every two weeks.
 This will give you a real sense of accomplishment and help those long-term goals seem closer and more attainable.